radiac/django-yarr/UPGRADE.rst

 In earlier versions, entry expiry didn't function correctly.
-This release fixes the issue, but because expiry dates are set when a feed updates, you will have to wait for all feeds to change before expiry dates are set correctly.
+This release fixes the issue, but because expiry dates are set when a feed updates, you will have to wait for all feeds to change before expiry dates are set correctly (meaning some old entries will sit around in your database for longer than they need to, which could waste disk space if you have a lot of feeds).

 To address this, ``check_feeds --force`` has been changed to not just force a check of all feeds, but also to force a database update, which will set an